apache/openwhisk-composer-python/README.md

 [![Join
 Slack](https://img.shields.io/badge/join-slack-9B69A0.svg)](http://slack.openwhisk.org/)

-DISCLAIMER: Work in progress.
-In particular the documentation hasn't been fully updated.

 This repository provides a Python library for [Composer](https://github.com/ibm-functions/composer/).
 For convenience, the Composer documentation is repeated below using Python bindings instead of JavaScript.